 And of course don’t forget about the financing – even in today’s world of “on demand” services and for many businesses no need to hold large amounts of stock, you will still need a certain amount of money to get started.
 A website, advertising costs, staff costs all have to be covered somehow.

 A good accountant will help with the financial planning side of a new venture and can advise on sources of finance such as a loan, overdraft, government grants and venture capital.
-They can help you determine which route is most appropriate for your business and the costs involved in the various different approaches.
+Accountants can also help you determine which route is most appropriate for your business and the costs involved in the various different approaches.
 Remember that loans will usually require some security but avoid using personal assets for this.
 Again take the advice of a chartered accountant who can advise on the best route as well as ensuring you are not paying too much tax, helping prepare a business plan that will secure you a good finance deal as well as various other accounting services.